Who better to celebrate the glorious return of live music with than the fabulous Gruff Rhys?

 With a wit simultaneously sharp and warm, Gruff interspersed the songs with numerous stories and observations.
 He elucidated engagingly on the concept of a psychological group – such as those of us in that room who had all chosen to be there at that particular time – versus a physical group, who simply find each other in the same place randomly.
 He went through the evolution of his use of signs on stage, where printing errors led to “WHOA” coming out as “WOHA” and musing that “WOHA” was perhaps an apt description of how it feels to be in a gig crowd.
 Best of all, his story about singing with Damon Albarn and Paul McCartney, leading to a hilarious snapshot of McCartney’s expression when Damon held up one of Gruff’s sign proclaiming “Tax The Rich”, was worth the price of admission alone.

-The latter half of the set included a brace of tracks from his new album, of which the sombre, stirring title track was particularly beautiful.
-And I must thank the audience member who, during final brace of tunes, shouted for “Gyrru Gyrru Gyrru” which Gruff acceded to after slight hesitation.
+The latter half of the set included a trio of tracks from his new album, of which the sombre, stirring title track was particularly beautiful.
+And I must thank the audience member who, during final run of tunes, shouted for “Gyrru Gyrru Gyrru” which Gruff acceded to after slight hesitation.
 I had not heard this song before but it’s an unfeasibly catchy and uplifting tune, and it’s safe to say it’s been stuck in my head all weekend and I never want to listen to anything else ever again.

 I left this gig feeling like some little bit of humanity and normality had been restored to my life.
 I don’t know whether live music will return to its full glory in time with the roadmap schedule, or if new pandemic-related restrictions will mess with the plans.
 But whatever happens, at least 2021 will not go down as a gigless year for me.